paradime-io/nfl_data_modeling_challenge/README.md

 - 2023 struggled with targets, and numbers have yet to recover to 2021 levels.
 - Pass completions remain the lowest among all performance indicators, while rushing attempts and targets are more closely aligned.

+** Top Performers in the Red Zone **

+A clear trend emerges among the top red zone performers over the years.

+Rushing & Total Opportunities:
+- The top 5 players for total opportunities and red zone rush attempts feature the same key names: J. Jacobs, B. Robinson, J. Mixon, and J. Taylor.
+- J. Taylor leads in total opportunities over the years, followed closely by J. Jacobs.
+- However, when looking at total rush attempts, their rankings flip, with J. Jacobs surpassing J. Taylor.

+Pass Completions & Targets:
+- The top 5 for total pass completions and targets introduce new names, including T. Kelce, A. St. Brown, and J. Chase.
+- T. Kelce and A. St. Brown tie for the most pass completions in the red zone.
+- D. Adams leads all players in total targets.

 ## Conclusions

 **Injuries**
 Lower Body Injuries Are the Most Common for NFL players, which suggests leg strength & conditioning programs should be a focus for teams.
 Defensive Players (LBs, CBs, and Safeties) have high injury rates, likely due to tackling and coverage responsibilities.

+**Red Zone Performance**
+The red zone remains a key battleground, with J. Taylor and J. Jacobs dominating rushing opportunities, while T. Kelce and A. St. Brown lead in pass completions.
+Over the years, 2021 stood out as the strongest for overall performance, while 2022 saw the biggest decline, with gradual recovery since.